 In brief: we class our travel budget as mid-range.
 We are neither low-budget nor luxury travellers.
 Where possible, we tend to focus our spending on activities and local experiences, and we seek to save money on accommodation and transport.

-Our trip to Bolivia was in July and August 2017, during the early stages of our round-the-world travel career break.
+We visited Bolivia during the early stages of our round-the-world travel career break.
 In 14 days and nights in the country, we covered over 1,500 kilometres and visited five different locations.
 You can read the details of our complete Bolivia itinerary here.

 We entered Bolivia along the shores of Lake Titicaca on the border with Peru, arriving in the town of Copacabana.
 After two nights here, we moved on for five nights in the capital city, La Paz.
 We then took short trips to Sucre (two days, one night) and Potosí (two days, two nights), before heading to Uyuni for a three-day tour of the world’s biggest salt flats.